bettinablue/whackymole/README.md

-This is an adoption of the Whack a Mole arcade game using HTC Vive + VRTK and using artwork and some game design from Mammoth Interactive.
+This is an adoption of the Whack a Mole arcade game using HTC Vive + VRTK and using 3D artwork and base game design from Mammoth Interactive.

 The artwork and initial design of this Whack-A-Mole type game were created by Mammoth Interactive for their Udemy course: http://mammothinteractive.com/
+Special Thanks to the Udemy Tutorial creators, Glauco Pires and Kevin Liao from Mammoth Interactive.
+-- Glauco Pires: Game Development
+-- Kevin Liao: 3D art

 https://www.udemy.com/build-30-mini-virtual-reality-games-in-unity-3d-from-scratch/learn/v4/overview